 Preventing Business Disruption

 Prolonged service disruption, operational shut-down, and IT overhaul contribute to mass business disruption during and after a cyberattack.
 Distributed denial of service (DDoS) attacks can make your business resources or assets unavailable to users.
 It can lead to a loss in productivity across the organization.
 Proactive risk assessment allows you to strengthen your cybersecurity and respond better to threats and attacks.

 Avoiding Unexpected High Costs

 Lawsuits are a considerable risk after a cyberattack.
 Data breaches and even hacker negotiations can result in extensive legal fees.
 The company’s public relations (PR) department must go all hands on deck if a cyberattack occurs.
 Dealing with media inquiries, strategizing bank recovery, and supporting leadership and IT can lead to excessive PR costs.
 Investing in cybersecurity risk assessments and protection instead can help eliminate the need for all such high unexpected costs.

-Derive the Benefits of Cybersecurity Risk Assessment with Cyber Defense Group
+Derive the Benefits of a Cybersecurity Risk Assessment with Cyber Defense Group